ntavelis/mercure-php/README.md

 The mercure hub which is a binary written in GO Lang, should be up and running, in order to accept the messages from the php application.

-We suggest to install it locally by using the official docker image:
+We suggest installing it locally by using the official docker image:

 ``` bash
 docker run \